Websoft9Archive/ansible-graylog/docs/stack-components.md

 Elasticsearch log directory: */var/log/elasticsearch*
 Elasticsearch directory: */usr/share/elasticsearch*

+### Docker

+Docker root directory: */var/lib/docker*
+Docker image directory: */var/lib/docker/image*
+Docker daemon.json: please create it when you need and save to to the directory */etc/docker*

+### AdminMongo

+AdminMongo is a visual MongoDB management tool, is installed based on Docker.

 ## Ports

 You can control(open or shut down) ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server whether the port can be accessed from Internet.